CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

     - The full receiver name.
 - bundleSize
     - Length of the bundle JSON string

+### ReceiverFilterFailedEvent
+This event is emitted during the receiver filter step if a bundle fails a receiver filter.

+- parentReportId
+    - The ID assigned to parent report.
+This ID can be used to find the corresponding `ReportAcceptedEvent`
+- reportId
+    - The ID assigned to the report created in the running function
+- topic
+    - The Topic of the report
+- sender
+    - The full sender name
+- receiver
+    - The full receiver name.
+- observations
+    - A list of observations each containing a list of its mapped conditions
+- bundleSize
+    - Length of the bundle JSON string
+- messageId
+    - From the bundle.identifier value and system.
+If ingested as HL7 this comes from MSH-10

+### ReportNotRoutedEvent
+This event is emitted during the route step _after_ running any receiver specific filtering.
+Many `ReportRouteEvent` can correspond to a `ReportAcceptedEvent` and can be "joined" on `ReportAcceptedEvent.reportId == ReportRouteEvent.parentReportId`.

+- reportId
+    - The ID assigned to the report created in the running function
+- parentReportId
+    - The report ID that was submitted to running function
+- submittedId
+    - The report ID that was created in the receive step when sender uploaded the report
+- topic
+    - The Topic of the report
+- sender
+    - The full sender name
+- observations
+    - A list of observations each containing a list of its mapped conditions
+- bundleSize
+    - Length of the bundle JSON string
+- messageId
+    - From the bundle.identifier value and system.
+If ingested as HL7 this comes from MSH-10

 ## How to query for events